HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Related work

-We formulate the control problem (second column in Tab.~\ref{tab:rel_work}) as a quadratic program in velocity space--- employing differential kinematics, similarly to many recent works in this area \cite{haviland_neo_2021,escobedo_contact_2021,ding_collision_2020,guo_new_2012,tong2023,suleiman_inverse_2016}.
-Reactive obstacle avoidance (ROA, second column) is implemented using linear inequality constraint (LIC).
+We formulate the control problem (second column in Tab.~\ref{tab:rel_work}) as a quadratic program in velocity space---employing differential kinematics, similarly to many recent works in this area \cite{haviland_neo_2021,escobedo_contact_2021,ding_collision_2020,guo_new_2012,tong2023,suleiman_inverse_2016}.
+Reactive obstacle avoidance (second column) is implemented using a linear inequality constraint (LIC).
 Importantly, this work is to our knowledge the first to employ three different sensory modalities (vision, proximity, touch), in a unified manner, to perceive and avoid obstacles (fourth column).
-The fifth column (DoF shown) lists the number of DoF employed in our approach and in the literature. \textit{HARMONIOUS} handles kinematic singularities through velocity damping.
-The robot is rewarded for assuming a natural posture (NPR), unlike most of the works in the literature. \textit{HARMONIOUS} can handle position and orientation targets (OEM) and samples the trajectory of end-effector positions (ETS), inspired by human reaching movements---quasi-straight trajectories with bell-shaped velocity profiles.
-On the other hand, the end-effector orientation sampling is calculated using a computer graphics method \textit{slerp} for constant angular velocities, ensuring smooth rotations and the shortest path between initial and final orientations.
-In summary, \textit{HARMONIOUS} employs state-of-the-art control problem and reactive obstacle avoidance formulation, but moves beyond the state of the art in providing a unified treatment of three different sensory modalities, the number of DoF controlled, and incorporation of natural position reward and orientation error minimization.
-Beyond what could fit in Tab.~\ref{tab:rel_work}, \textit{HARMONIOUS} also features self-collision avoidance and the possibility of setting targets (tasks) for the two robot arms independently or jointly (bimanual task).
-To our knowledge, \textit{HARMONIOUS} is unparalleled in the scale of the problem and the number of features it can tackle.
+The fifth column (DoF shown) lists the number of DoF employed in our approach and in the literature. \textsl{HARMONIOUS} handles kinematic singularities through velocity damping.
+The robot is motivated to favor joint positions near a preferred posture, e.g., the center of the joint ranges or a home configuration to prevent undesirable configurations, unlike most of the works in the literature. \textsl{HARMONIOUS} can handle position and orientation targets (Orientation error minimization) and samples the trajectory of end-effector positions (Explicit trajectory sampling), inspired by human reaching movements---quasi-straight trajectories with bell-shaped velocity profiles.
+The end-effector orientation sampling is calculated using a computer graphics method \textsl{slerp} for constant angular velocities, ensuring smooth rotations and the shortest path between initial and final orientations.
+In summary, \textsl{HARMONIOUS} employs state-of-the-art control problem and reactive obstacle avoidance formulation, but moves beyond the state of the art in providing a unified treatment of three different sensory modalities, the number of DoFs controlled, and incorporation of preferred position motivation and orientation error minimization.
+Beyond what could fit in Tab.~\ref{tab:rel_work}, \textsl{HARMONIOUS} also features self-collision avoidance and the possibility of setting targets (tasks) for the two robot arms independently or jointly (bimanual task).
+To our knowledge, \textsl{HARMONIOUS} is unparalleled in the scale of the problem and the number of features it can tackle.